EloquentOps/retool-ai-chat-plus/README.md

 }
 ```
+Widgets need to be enabled in order to be listed in the mention list (just the key present with an empty object is enough).

+Shared properties:
+- injectAlways: boolean, default false // always inject the widget instruction, so explicit user mention is not necessary.

-Widgets need to be enabled in order to be listed in the mention list.
-Only one widget can be mentioned in the question text.
-That widget will be then rendered.
-It's an explicit mechanism, to avoid to pollute the context, making very difficult the model to pick up the right widget.
+Only one widget can be mentioned in the question text at a time.
+That widget will then be rendered.
+This is an explicit mechanism to avoid polluting the context, making it very difficult for the model to pick up the right widget.

+You can always inject per-widget instructions, but take into account that the more instructions present, the less reliable the LLM is at choosing the right one.

 ![mention-widgets](docs/mention-widgets.png)